Playfair Mining (CVE:PLY) Trading Down 25% – Here’s What Happened

-Playfair Mining Ltd. (CVE:PLY – Get Free Report)’s stock price traded down 25% during trading on Saturday .
+Shares of Playfair Mining Ltd. (CVE:PLY – Get Free Report) dropped 25% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-420,000 shares were traded during trading, an increase of 169% from the average session volume of 156,014 shares.
+Approximately 420,000 shares were traded during mid-day trading, an increase of 169% from the average daily volume of 156,014 shares.
 The stock had previously closed at C$0.02.

 About Playfair Mining